nik879/parserslides/slides.md

 What Problem do we want to address? 🎯

-# How can software delivery be accelerated while maintaining quality and security?
+# How can organizations deliver high-quality software products and services rapidly while maintaining reliability and security?